fdupoux/fsarchiver/website/content/changelog/_index.md

 draft = false
 +++

+* **0.8.2 (2017-08-22):**
+  * Add support for the latest ext4 filesystem features
+  * Improved support of large block device when restoring extfs filesystems
 * **0.8.1 (2017-01-10):**
   * Improved support for XFS filesystem (contributions from Marcos Mello)
   * Updated documentation and comments in the sources (Marcos Mello)